desmondmonster/happenings/README.md

 You can override this to use your own routing scheme, but you'll probably just want to augment it by calling `"#{super}.my.details.here"`.

 `event_name`: A machine-filterable version of the event.
 Defaults to the underscored class name.
+Override this to use your own naming scheme.

 Here's an expanded version of our Reset Password example above that includes publishing features: